Select Attributes (Blending)

 wage-inc-1st, wage-inc-2nd, wage-inc-3rd, working-hours, standby-pay, statutory-holidays, longterm-disability-assistance.

-The use except expression parameter is also set to true.
-Thus Attributes that match the condition in the except regular expression parameter will be removed.
-The specified except regular expression is: .*\[0-9\].*.
+The Attributes that match the condition in the exclude expression parameter will be removed.
+The specified exclude expression is: .*\[0-9\].*.
 This means all Attributes whose name contains a digit are removed.

 Finally the following four Attributes are selected: working-hours, standby-pay, statutory-holidays, longterm-disability-assistance.
-Besides the special Attribute class is also kept.
+Beside these, the special Attribute class is also kept.

-For more details about regular expression see the configuration of the regular expression parameter.
+For more details about regular expression see the configuration of the expression parameter.